mionova/100DaysOfCode-Challenge/README.md

 ### Day 59 of 100

-**Date**: July 25th, 2021
+**Date**: July 25, 2021

 **Today's JavaScript Progress**: Continued with callback functions and simple projects using them:

-1. Quiz quesitons: Trigger startAnimation function 2 sec after the page loads + Add an event listener to every button on a page
+1. Quiz questions: Trigger start animation function 2 sec after the page loads + Add an event listener to every button on a page
 2. Callbacks with Arguments
 3. Using callbacks on text inputs